 \subsection{Neuromorphic Hardware and Models for Neuromorphic Hardware}

-Neuromorphic hardware organizes its computation cores and memory in a different way than conventional Von Neumann architecture.
-The computation in neuromorphic hardware happens in the neurons and dendrites instead, which is similar to the case of the animal's nerve system.
-Parameters and the neuron states are stored in these structures.
-These signals also mimic the behavior of the action potential of a nerve cell, which is known to emit spikes to excite other neurons.
-Unlike general-purpose computers, the neuromorphic hardware does not have a global memory that can be accessed by all its computing units.
-Neurons are distributed, and they are incapable of directly getting other's status or parameters, unless they are interconnected through connections that can carry 1-bit signals.
-Hence, building a hardware compatible model means not only adding spiking datapaths, but also insuring that the model components can be transformed into the `dendrites' and `cell body', as shown in \cref{fig:demo}a.
-Obviously, Multiply–Accumulate Operations (MAC) as \cref{eq:MAC} can be transformed into many connections between two consecutive layers.
-Furthermore, it is evident that the output activation value, denoted by \cref{eq:relu}, does not correspond to a single-bit value, which contradicts the hardware design.
+Neuromorphic hardware organizes compute cores and memory differently compared to conventional Von Neumann architectures.
+Computation in neuromorphic hardware is carried out by neurons and dendrites, resembling the nervous system in animals.
+Parameters and neuron states are stored within these structures.
+These signals emulate action potentials in biological neurons, known as spikes, which excite subsequent neurons.
+Unlike general-purpose computers, neuromorphic hardware lacks a globally accessible memory.
+Neurons are distributed and cannot directly access each other's states or parameters, unless they are interconnected via 1-bit signal links.
+Hence, building a hardware compatible model means not only adding spiking datapaths, but also ensuring that the model components can be transformed into the ``dendrites'' and ``cell body'', as shown in \cref{fig:demo}a.
+Obviously, Multiply–Accumulate (MAC) operations as \cref{eq:MAC} can be implemented into many connections between consecutive layers.
+Note that the output activation value, denoted by \cref{eq:relu}, is not inherently a single-bit signal, which contradicts the hardware design.
 The output of these operations must be in spikes.
-As mentioned in \cref{sec:intro}, ANN2SNN and directly-training methods substitute for the ReLU component of \cref{eq:relu} with simplified spiking neuron models, such as the leaky integrate-and-fire (LIF) model, to restrict input/output to 1-bit signals.
-Aside from that, the neural states can only be exclusively updated by each distributed computation core, as shown in \cref{fig:demo}c.
+As mentioned in \cref{sec:intro}, ANN2SNN and direct training methods replace the ReLU component of \cref{eq:relu} with simplified spiking neuron models, such as the leaky integrate-and-fire (LIF) model, to restrict input/output to 1-bit signals.
+In addition to that, neural states can only be updated by its corresponding distributed compute core, as shown in \cref{fig:demo}c.
 So element-wise operations are only permitted at the same level of ReLU in \cref{eq:relu} as the non-linearity $f$, as another requirement of the model.
-Note that the input/outputprocess can be iterated multiple turns, as a process referred to as the temporal neuron dynamic, which is termed {\it running in multiple time steps} in the realm of SNN.
-This behavior mimics the bioneuron dynamic in temporal dementions, i.e. accumulate spikes in the {\it historical} membrane potential and fire accordingly.
-The final output is a spiking train that contains spikes out of each time step, as shown in \cref{fig:demo}b.
-Our SDANN method adepts the temporal imforation in the spike train to directly deploy a quantized ANN on hardware.
+Note that the input/output process can be iterated in multiple turns, in a process called the temporal neuron dynamic, which is termed {\it running in multiple time steps} in the SNN domain.
+This behavior mimics the temporal dynamics of biological neurons, i.e. accumulate spikes in the {\it historical} membrane potential and fire accordingly.
+The final output is a spiking train that contains spikes from each time step, as shown in \cref{fig:demo}b.
+Our SDANN method leverages the temporal information in the spike train to directly deploy a quantized ANN on hardware.